MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-best-practices.md

 ### MaxRows:

-Adds the `truncationmaxrecords` set statement to your query, Overrides the default maximum number of records a query may return to the caller (truncation).
+Adds the `truncationmaxrecords` set statement to your query.
+Overrides the default maximum number of records a query may return to the caller (truncation).

 **Sample**: `[MaxRows=300000]`